MakeSchool-Tutorials/Swift-Enums/P0-Enums/content.md

 Secondly, associated values are assigned when the enum value is *created*, not when the enum is declared.
 In the young history of the Swift language this feature has most commonly been used to model the return result of functions.
 Let's dive into a larger example to explain associated values.

 We want to model a bank account.
 The bank account has a cash amount associated with it.
 It also has a method to withdraw money.
 If the withdrawal amount is larger than the cash amount, the transaction fails and we want to return an error message to the caller.
 If there's enough cash in the account, the money get's withdrawn and we want to return the new balance to the caller.
-Depending on success or failure of the transaction we want to return a value with a different type.
+Depending on the success or failure of the transaction we want to return a value with a different type.

 It turns out that this can be modeled very nicely with an enum that has associated values: